comit-network/comit.network/blog/2020-11-19-project-droplet-closing-notes.md

 Another core feature of Elements is the ability to issue assets.
 Every asset is identified by an `Asset ID` and has one (or a federation of multiple) issuer.
-A list of all currently available assets on Liquid can be found here [[7]](https://blockstream.info/liquid/assets).
+A list of all currently available assets on Elements can be found here [[7]](https://blockstream.info/liquid/assets).
 In our opinion the most interesting assets on Liquid are L-BTC - a token pegged 1-to-1 to the Bitcoin mainchain - and L-USDT - a USD stable coin issued by Tether.

 When transferring any asset the sender has to specify the `asset` ID she wishes to transfer.